joshidivanshu/graphQLJWT-Flask-/README.md

 ```
 ## Testing GraphQL
-Go to http://localhost:5000/graphql to try GraphQL.
+Go to http://localhost:5000/graphql to try use queries & mutations

 ```
 for testing queries and mutations please check the query format mentioned in queries.txt